 Sometimes, you may find that a face has been detected in part of the image where there is no face.
 You can just ignore these extra faces, since no changes will be made to that part of the image provided you don't select that face.
 You can always delete any set of outlines around a face by clicking on the cross at the top right of the face.

 Enhancing a face that was not detected automatically

-If the face you want to enhance was not detected (so there are no outlines around it), press the New Face button in the control panel.
-This will let you locate a face manually.
+If the face you want to enhance was not detected (so there are no outlines around it), you just need to click on the nose, and then the chin.